diadata-org/dia-wasm-oracle/README.md

-# diadaia-wasm
+# DIA WASM oracle

-Diadata Key/Value oracle written using wasm, can be deployed to supported substrate chains.
+This project contains the diadata Key/Value oracle written using wasm, can be deployed to supported substrate chains.

-### Functions of oracle
+### Functions of the wasm oracle

 *get* : Gets the latest value of the asset symbol with timestamp

 *set* : Sets latest value of asset, requires price and timestamp.
 Can be called only by the owner of contract

 ### setup instructions for cargo contract

 https://github.com/paritytech/cargo-contract

 ### Deployed Contract

-Network: Astar testnet (Shibuya) : 0x4a9c229ed1905dde10b863370b07f11dee983e022319fb297580e2f19b51e6fc
+Network: Astar testnet (Shibuya) : [XmVR4FbKWLYQgyHVxkFiBYScVo662WgSCoS84uZZPWNrtRT](https://shibuya.subscan.io/account/XmVR4FbKWLYQgyHVxkFiBYScVo662WgSCoS84uZZPWNrtRT)

 ### Running Oracle Service